rdu2017/Normalization-Evaluation/README.md

 # Normalization-Evaluation
-Supplementary materials for Evaluation of Normalization Approaches for Metagenomic Compositional Data
+Supplementary R codes for Evaluation of Normalization Approaches for Metagenomic Compositional Data